dot-build/gisele/README.md

 Because Bündchen is too fancy to name a model library

+## TL;DR

+	A base class to write data models in Javascript.
+Give it a set of fields and it will handle the model state

 Gisele is a data modeling library to create Model classes.
 It is used to wrap plain objects and provide extensibility without needing to use weird properties for data bindings.

-## In one line

-A base class to write data models in Javascript.
-Give it a set of fields and it will handle the model state

 Read more [in this blog post](http://darlanalv.es/en/other/177b217cf0-Gisele-a-model-library/index.html?utm_source=github&utm_medium=readme&utm_campaign=gh)